BonoboPLC/lojjo_wiki/use-cases/games.md

 3. Update your schedule
 4. Click on "Reload Game" - Important you must do perform this step to update the changes on the website.

-## How do I view ongoing/past Games?
+## How do I view details of open/completed games?
 1. Navigate to the respective Game menu
 2. Click on "Search Games"
 3. Enter the Game Instance ID or the Game Template/Definition ID or search by any other field